azai91/alfred-cdn-workflow/README.md

-#CDN Workflow for Alred 2
+#CDN Workflow for Alfred 2
 This connects to the (cdnjs)[https://github.com/cdnjs/cdnjs] api

 ![inline](assets/screenshot.png)